OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 - Accelerating software delivery at scale
 - What's new for Octopus and what's on the roadmap
 - How we're scaling Octopus Cloud
-- Real-world release pipelines with GitHub Actions and Octopus Deploy
+- Real-world release pipelines with GitHub Actions and Octopus
 - Beyond GitOps: How to apply Kubernetes best practices to enterprises' reality
 - Tracking, predicting, and preventing performance regressions in Octopus
 - New features for tenanted deployments